akaabdullahmateen/roadmap/mechatronics/statistics/chapter-1/index.md

 ### Populations and Samples

 A *population* or a statistical population is the set (possibly infinite) of all possible observations relevant to some characteristic of interest.
 A statistical population may be real (such as the height of all students) or hypothetical (such as all the possible outcomes of a coin toss).
-The number of observations in a finite population is called the *size* of the population, and is denoted by the letter *N*.
+The number of observations in a finite population is called the *size* of the population, and is denoted by the letter $N$.
 The numerical quantities describing a population are called *parameters*, and are conventionally denoted by Greek letters.

 A *sample* is a subset of a population.
 Generally it consists of some observations, but in some cases, it may include the whole population.
-The number of observations in a sample is called the *size* of the sample, and is denoted by the letter *n*.
+The number of observations in a sample is called the *size* of the sample, and is denoted by the letter $n$.
 A numerical quantity calculated from a sample is called a *statistic*, and is conventionally denoted by Latin letters.
 The information derived from sample data is used to draw conclusions about the population.

 ### Importance of Statistics